Mark Cocker (wrestler): 2010 Commonwealth Games

 In August 2010, Cocker was victorious in a final 'wrestle off 'against the Great Britain international and Commonwealth Games bronze medallist Chinu Xxx, at the 120 kg weight division, to decide who should represent Team England in the 2010 Commonwealth Games to be held in Delhi.
-The 'wrestle off' was a 'best of three' series of matches held at the Salford Wrestling academy, the same venue that he had lost his 2002 Commonwealth Games 'wrestle off'.
-Cocker won both matches and was selected to represent Team England in both the Greco-Roman and Freestyle disciplines making him the only English wrestler to ever compete at a Commonwealth Games in both styles.
+The 'wrestle off' was a 'best of three' series of matches held at the Salford Wrestling academy, the same venue where he had lost his 2002 Commonwealth Games 'wrestle off'.
+Cocker won both matches and was selected to represent Team England in both the Greco-Roman and freestyle disciplines.
+This made him the only English wrestler to ever compete at a Commonwealth Games in both styles.
 Cocker was knocked out in the semi-final stage, finishing 5th in both styles.

 Senior career continued

-In 2011, Cocker won the 2011 British Open Championships, represented Great Britain at the FILA 2011 European Wrestling Championships held in Dortmund (Germany), was selected to compete in the 2012 London Olympics test event (unable to compete due to injury) and placed second in the 2012 British Open Championships.
-During 2013 Cocker again won the British Open Championships (the first Team England qualifier for the 2014 Commonwealth Games) beating the Poland international T. Bujak 7–0 in the final before being selected to represent Great Britain at the FILA International Olympia Tournament in Greece where he secured a bronze medal.
+In 2011, Cocker won the 2011 British Open Championships, represented Great Britain at the FILA 2011 European Wrestling Championships held in Dortmund (Germany), was selected to compete in the 2012 London Olympics test event (he was unable to compete due to injury) and placed second in the 2012 British Open Championships.
+During 2013 Cocker again won the British Open Championships (the first Team England qualifier for the 2014 Commonwealth Games), beating the Poland international T. Bujak 7–0 in the final before being selected to represent Great Britain at the FILA International Olympia Tournament in Greece, where he secured a bronze medal.
 In 2014 Cocker won a silver medal in the English Open Wrestling Championships (120 kg category) before dropping to the 97 kg weight category and winning the British Closed Wrestling Championships.

 The 2014 British Open Wrestling Championships

 On 11 May 2014 Cocker placed third at the 2014 British Open Wrestling Championships (the final qualifier for the 2014 Commonwealth Games), losing only one bout to the eventual winner of the tournament.
 Subsequently, Cocker was not nominated for selection to the 2014 England Commonwealth Games team.
-In August 2014 it was discovered that the winner of Cocker's weight failed a drugs test at the 2014 British Open and was found guilty of a doping violation resulting in a two-year ban from all competitions.
-The British Wrestling Association anti-doping policy would mean that no final positions were amended however the athlete who had failed the test was removed from the official results effectively moving Cocker to second in the final standings (behind the athlete he had previously defeated by points superiority in the 2014 British Closed Championships).
+In August 2014 it was discovered that the winner of Cocker's weight class had failed a drugs test at the 2014 British Open and was found guilty of a doping violation resulting in a two-year ban from all competitions.
+The British Wrestling Association anti-doping policy would mean that no final positions were amended; however, the athlete who had failed the test was removed from the official results, effectively moving Cocker to second in the final standings (behind the athlete he had previously defeated by points superiority in the 2014 British Closed Championships).
 In January 2015, after a successful complaint and mediation process with the British Wrestling Association, Cocker received an apology from the National Governing Body for any confusion or distress they had caused him due to a failure to follow its own anti-doping policy following the violation at the 2014 British Championships.